marceloprates/prettymaps/README.md

-Insted of using the default configuration you can customize several parameters.
+Instead of using the default configuration you can customize several parameters.
 The most important are:

 - layers: A dictionary of OpenStreetMap layers to fetch.
     - Keys: layer names (arbitrary)